 24 Hours Mountain Bike Event

 Fort William in the Highland is home to the 24 hour Mountain Bike Race.
-This event is not just for individuals but also for teams and takes riders through Leanachan Forest and Nevis Range in the Lochaber area.
+This event is for individuals and teams and takes riders through Leanachan Forest and Nevis Range in the Lochaber area.
 Lochaber is known as the Outdoor Capital of the United Kingdom.
 The 24 hour event takes place in October and so the night is long.
 This is an event for the serious mountain biker as contestants are seriously tested.
 The winner will be the rider who covers the most laps in the 24 hours of the race.

 Participants enjoy the opportunity to meet and socialise with other mountain bikers and Fort William is of course very near the track.
 Fort William is a busy town with enough facilities to cater for everyone.
 Restaurants, bars and nightlife are there, together with specialist stores for the cyclist.